Introduction#

 GPU nodes contributed by Faculty of Agriculture. ↩︎

-GPU nodes contributed by Prof. Marcos Cordeiro (Department of Agriculture). ↩︎
+GPU nodes contributed by Prof. M. Cordeiro (Department of Agriculture). ↩︎